-Once acid traps happen, you cannot rescue anymore.
+Once acid traps happen, you cannot rescue them anymore.
 But the issue can be avoided.
-Here is a way to prevent - when assembling the board, you or your manufacturer use non-conductive epoxy resin or apply solder resist on the hole.
+Here is a way to prevent this - when assembling the board, you or your manufacturer use non-conductive epoxy resin or apply solder resist on the hole.

 PCB Issue 3: Starved Thermals

 The wellspring of this issue is frequently in the assembling.
-These warm associations are generally tied accurately to a plane layer in a CAD framework, however, they are by one way or another fabricated with a decreased association with the remainder of the plane.
+These warm associations are generally tied accurately to a plane layer in a CAD framework, however, they are one way or another fabricated with a decreased association with the remainder of the plane.
 Assembling issues during warm trim or machining, for example, over-machining or inappropriate embellishment, would all be able to bring about this issue, and can regularly be cured by supplanting the warm.

-The key to fix the starved thermal issue is spreading the heat as much as possible.
+The key to fixing the starved thermal issue is spreading the heat as much as possible.
 You can install fans or heat sinks to transfer heat from the circuit board, but small-sized devices cannot install these devices.
-In this case, you can use thicker copper for high current, or you can place high-current electronic components like a micro-controller in the center of the circuit board when designing the circuit, or you can apply a thicker circuit board.
+In this case, you can use thicker copper for high current, or you can place high-current electronic components like a microcontroller in the center of the circuit board when designing the circuit, or you can apply a thicker circuit board.
 Below is an image of a high-quality thick-copper PCB for your reference.